Taking control / September 2020

 If you’re on top of your finances and are still keen on getting a personal loan, below are some disadvantages to be aware of before opting in.

-Personal loans are often advertised at very low rates, but the advertised rate is usually the best rate available to applicants with the best credit.
+Personal loans are often advertised at very low rates, but the advertised rate is usually the best rate available to applicants with the best credit and those offering collateral.
 Secured loans, like home equity loans, usually have lower rates, since you have to put up your home as collateral.